 Here’s the way we set it up.
 After taking care of logistics, 15 of us (13 students plus Ma’ikwe and me) settled into a circle of attention.
 As people felt called, one by one we assumed the spotlight.
 After offering some self-reflections about the two-year journey just concluded, that person moved into the center of the circle where they listened without comment as everyone, in turn, offered their concise statements (averaging two minutes each) about how they saw that person.

-While that may seem short, we’d been practicing the facilitator’s craft of concision for two years and had also been learning to minimize our tendencies to repeat what someone before us had already contributed.
+While that may seem a woefully short amount f time in which to offer a summary, we’d been practicing the facilitator’s craft of concision for two years and had also been learning to minimize our tendencies to repeat what someone before us had already contributed.
 Thus, each person was getting about 30 minutes of concentrated honesty and depth from a pool of people who had seen them through thick and thin; through moments of grace and disgrace; through moments where we channeled the divine, intermixed with stretches where we were lost in the wilderness.

 While last Sunday was not the first National Finals Rodeo for Ma’ikwe and me, we knew going in that the students had no idea what it would be like to try to keep their psychic balance for 30 minutes while silently riding the wild bull of deep honesty.
 We were all dishrags at the end, having been lovingly thrashed around by the compassionate and caring insights of our brothers and sisters.